 Mechanically speaking, the moving truck did just fine and I got to my destination 400-miles away just fine.
 Using an enclosed moving truck is incredibly convenient compared to the other option of using your own say, truck to move your stuff.
 Assuming that you tie down your stuff inside of the truck properly, you won’t have to worry about anything falling out while you’re on your long drive to your destination.
 Driving down to Los Angeles, I saw this other truck moving their stuff all tied down in the bed and it reminded me of how much less stress I have driving with an enclosed moving truck.

 The 20-foot moving truck is pretty large, but the 26-foot moving truck is just enormous.
-I didn’t have too much worry driving the 20-footer, but when I drove the 26-foot moving truck around, it just felt daunting trying to navigate through the streets.
+I didn’t have too much worries driving the 20-footer, but when I drove the 26-foot moving truck around, it just felt daunting trying to navigate through the streets.
 Once you get on the highway though, it feels fine.
 This leads me to one of the more difficult parts of renting these large moving trucks.

-Getting gas can be quite tricky, especially for the largest U-Haul 26-foot truck.
+Getting gas can be quite tricky, especially for the U-Haul’s largest 26-foot truck.
 If you’re getting gas somewhere along the highway where there is a large open gas station, then it may not be so bad.
 Definitely avoid backing with these things as you can’t see anything behind you.
 If you must, use a backer if at all possible.
 And if you’re getting gas at a smaller gas station, say somewhere in the city like I had to at one point, good luck.
-It is so hard to drive through especially if you can’t just drive right in and out without any turning or backing.
+It is so hard to drive through especially if you can’t just drive right in and out without turning or backing up.

-At the end of our multi-step move from Northern California down to Southern California, we were able to move everything down successfully.
+At the end of our multi-trip move from Northern California down to Southern California, we were able to move everything down successfully.
 Although it didn’t turn out the way we had planned from the beginning, we did still make the move in several trips using a moving company for one trip, two trips with a U-Haul 20-foot moving truck, and a 4×8-foot enclosed trailer.

 Author